virgesmith/neworder/docs/overview.md

 Pretty much everything else is entirely up to the model developer.
 While the module is completely agnostic about the format of data, the library functions accept and return *numpy* arrays, and it is recommended to use *pandas* dataframes where appropriate in order to be able to use the fast data manipulation functionality provided.

 Like MODGEN, both time-based and case-based models are supported.
 In the latter, the timeline refers not to absolute time but the age of the cohort.
-Additionally continuous-time models can be implemented, using a "null `NoTimeline` (see above) with only a single transition, and the Monte-Carlo library specifically provides functions for continuous sampling, e.g. from non-homogeneous Poisson processes.
+Additionally continuous-time models can be implemented, using a `NoTimeline` (see above) with only a single transition, and the Monte-Carlo library specifically provides functions for continuous sampling, e.g. from non-homogeneous Poisson processes.

 New users should take a look at the examples, which cover a range of applications including implementations of some MODGEN teaching models.

 ## Data and Performance

 *neworder* is written in C++ with the python bindings provided by the *pybind11* package.
 As python and C++ have very different memory models, it's generally not advisable to directly share data, i.e. to safely have a python object and a C++ object both referencing (and potentially modifying) the same memory location.
 Thus *neworder* class member variables are accessible only via member functions and results are returned by value (i.e. copied).
 However, there is a crucial exception to this: the *numpy* `ndarray` type.
-This is fundamental to the operation of the framework, as it enables the C++ module to directly access (and modify) both *numpy* arrays and *pandas* data frames, facilitiating very fast implementation of algorithms operating directly on *pandas* DataFrames.<sup>*</sup>
+This is fundamental to the operation of the framework, as it enables the C++ module to directly access (and modify) both *numpy* arrays and *pandas* data frames, facilitiating very fast implementation of algorithms operating directly on *pandas* DataFrames.[^1]

 !!! note "Explicit Loops"
     To get the best performance, avoid using explicit loops in python code where "vectorised" *neworder* (or e.g. numpy) functions can be used instead.

 You should also bear in mind that while python is a *dynamically typed* language, C++ is *statically typed*.
 If an argument to a *neworder* method is not the correct type, it will fail immediately (as opposed to python, which will fail only if an invalid operation for the given type is attempted).
 Note also that `neworder`'s python code has type annotations.

-&ast; the `neworder.df.transition` function is *over 2 or 3 orders of magnitude faster* than a (naive) equivalent python implementation depending on the length of the dataset, and still an order of magnitude faster than an optimised python implementation.
+[^1]: the `neworder.df.transition` function is *over 2 or 3 orders of magnitude faster* than a (naive) equivalent python implementation depending on the length of the dataset, and still an order of magnitude faster than an optimised python implementation.